Newborn Sessions

 What can I expect after the session?

-If you are comfortable with your photos being on social media, I will post one preview photo on Facebook or instagram for you within a day or so of your session.
+If you are comfortable with your photos being on social media, I will post a few preview photos for you on Facebook or instagram for you within a week of your session.
 You can find me on facebook here.
-I’ll post a link to a blog post with more of your photos within three weeks, and then all of your edited photos will be available for download from an online gallery a couple days after that.
+The rest of the photos will be finished up within three weeks, and I’ll send you a link to download them from your private gallery.
+You’ll be able to print the photos wherever and however you choose.
 If you are really hoping to have a particular picture ready sooner than 3 weeks after your session (for example, if you need a shot of the whole family for Christmas cards) let me know and I’ll try to include some of those shots in your preview.
-Along with your photo CD, I’ll send a copyright release that allows you to print them where ever you choose.
+I do recommend printing at mpix.com.
+I’ve sent my photos to several different printing labs and found that mpix most closely matches what I see on my screen when I’m carefully obsessing over getting just the right colors and contrast in the editing process.

 2 thoughts on “Newborn Sessions